Techtonica/curriculum/jquery/jquery.md

 - "Bootstrap" lesson

 ### Motivation
-jQuery is a popular and easy-to-learn JavaScript library that allows you to manipulate HTML elements. jQuery allows developers to quickly make their webpages interactive across different browsers.
+jQuery is a popular and easy-to-learn JavaScript library that allows you to manipulate HTML elements. jQuery allows developers to quickly make webpages interactive across different browsers.

 ### Objective
 **Students will be able to**
 - Link to jQuery in their HTML pages in the correct place
 - Incorporate jQuery code in the correct place in their HTML files
 - Select HTML elements by their element type, class and ID with jQuery
-- Impelement the `.on("click")` and `.on("hover")` jQuery methods
+- Implement the `.on("click")` and `.on("hover")` jQuery methods
-- Impelement the `.append()` jQuery method
+- Implement the `.append()` jQuery method
 - Implement the `.remove()` and `.empty()` jQuery methods

 ### Specific Things To Teach